Lance-Drane/rust-cses/README.md

 - Immutability is preferred, but not obligatory.
 Sometimes, mutability is the best way to handle something - these scripts don't need to worry about multithreading.
 Iterators are great for helping out with writing immutable code while not dealing with the cost of allocating another vector.
 - I try to use functional-style programming (using Rust iterator patterns) as much as possible, but sometimes imperative programming (or, rarely, OO programming) is just the best way to solve a problem.
 - Don't cheat with lookup tables (or small lookup tables which could potentially be invalidated by a new submission under the listed constraints).
 Obviously, there are many problems where that's the fastest case, and in a real-world application you would of course use the pre-computed values.
 But where's the fun in that?

+## linting

+`cargo clippy -- -Wclippy::pedantic` should catch all of the important lints.

 ## testing